imapp-pl/gas-cost-estimator/docs/report_stage_i.md

     6. Identify OPCODEs which will not have a gas cost suitable for all environments and try to find the cause and recommend optimizations
     6. Answer "Q1: Can we devise a one-size-fits-all set of OPCODE gas costs?"
     7. Provide a quantitative argument (e.g. a statistical test) that for every OPCODE, measurement of the timer overhead is significantly smaller
-    7. Answer "Q2: is measuring of individual instructions feasible?"
+    7. Answer "Q2: is measuring individual instructions feasible?"
     8. (opt) Devise scoring functions which can be used to adaptively generate programs
     8. (opt) Provide a performant implementations of the scoring functions which can be reasonably plugged into an search algorithm for adaptive program generation
     8. (opt) Answer "Q3: How can we explore the entire program space to capture all sources of variability of OPCODEs computational cost"